Word Services On-Premises requirements

 The listed concurrent requests numbers are not a hard limit of a Word Services On-Premises instance.
 It can handle more concurrent requests, but the response time will be longer.

 One docker container with Word Services On-Premises benefits from additional CPUs on the machine.
 We recommend 2 CPUs for every docker container.
 To scale your app on a single machine, you can increase the number of CPUs and docker containers, however, we recommend scaling on at least three hosts to ensure the reliability of the system.

 A load balancer, like HAProxy or NGINX (see the load balancer configuration examples in the SSL communication guide), is required for scaling on several machines.
 Of course, it is possible to use any cloud provider for scaling, like Amazon ECS, Azure Container Instances or Kubernetes.

-Contact us if you have any questions about server resources needed for your use case of Export to Word On-Premises.
+Contact us if you have any questions about server resources needed for your use case of Word Services On-Premises.